mwpastore/ember-cli-deploy-mysql/README.md

 In our case, we were only using Redis for this particular function, so it seemed overkill to be running the service (and maintaining a connection pool to it in our Ruby application).
-Also, our API responses (including the Ember.js index) are already being cached in MemcacheDB (thanks to an Apache reverse proxy and mod_socache), so talk about redundant layers!
-It makes more sense for us, for now, to serve the index from MySQL and let the proxy cache it in MemcacheDB.
+Also, our API responses (including the Ember.js index) are already being cached (thanks to a caching reverse proxy), so talk about redundant layers!
+It makes more sense for us, for now, to serve the index from MySQL and let our reverse proxy cache it.
 Perhaps your situation is similar?

 ## Quick Start